Caipira dialect: Inflectional morphology

-Caipira is the Brazilian dialect by far most influenced by the línguas gerais, which is said to be a recent decreolization of them into a more standard Brazilian Portuguese.
-Nevertheless, the decreolization was successful, and despite all the differences, a speaker of vernacular Brazilian Portuguese of other regions has no difficulty in understanding caipira at all, but foreigners who learned to deal only with standard lusitanizing Brazilian Portuguese may have as much difficulty with caipira as they would have with other colloquial and vernacular registers of the language.
+Caipira is the Brazilian dialect that by far the most influenced by the línguas gerais, which is said to be a recent decreolization of them into a more standard Brazilian Portuguese.
+Nevertheless, the decreolization was successful, and despite all of the differences, a speaker of vernacular Brazilian Portuguese of other regions has no difficulty in understanding caipira, but foreigners who learned to deal only with standard Brazilian Portuguese may have as much difficulty with caipira as they would have with other colloquial and vernacular registers of the language.